 You’ve probably seen kids gliding freely around shopping centres and on the high street.
 They’re not floating, they’re wearing footwear called roller shoes!
 The most popular being by Heelys (sound familiar?), designed to promote outdoor fun.
-Here are 5 of the best roller shoes for kids of 2017.
+Here are 5 of the best roller shoes for kids.

 Looking for something a bit more exciting outdoors for your kids?
 Why not check out these kids roller skates as a more adventurous alternative instead.Mobile and tablet users just swipe across...